studentpilotportal/Learn-Everything-Aviation/Radio Communications/The Phonetic Alphabet.md

 When communicating round figures that indicate hundreds and thousands, such as those for ceiling heights, and upper wind levels state the separate digits of the thousands plus the hundreds if appropriate.

-Airways and jet routes are also communicated by saying each digit of the all figures.

-All other figures must be transmitted by pronouncing each digit.
-Such as if stating an aircraft callsign or repeating instructions that include figures.
+All other figures like airways and jet routes must be transmitted by pronouncing each digit.
+For example, if stating an aircraft callsign or repeating instructions that include figures.

 For figures that contain decimals like a radio frequency, the decimal point is spoken as "point."